fretbuzz/netivus_prototype/README.md

 ```
 python main.py --netivus_experiment [experiment_name]
 ```
-where experiment_name is associated with the necessary parameters in main.py
+where experiment_name is associated with the necessary parameters in main.py.
+For instance, try experiment names synthetic_explicit_acl_drop_packets_forward or problem_with_cisco_asa_nat

 NOTE: double check that your experiment_name has these parameters defined (some experiments are missing all these, b/c of legacy reasons):
 * NETWORK_NAME